5 Things To Do To Be A Great Parent After Divorce

 Like with schedules, consistent discipline is necessary for children's well-being.
 This is not confined to punishment; discipline includes chores, homework, manners, and attitude.
 If there are fundamental disagreements about how to discipline your child, it is advisable to reach a compromise where possible.
 If it is not possible, maintain consistent discipline in your home (McMurray, 2008).

 Stay in close contact, if possible

 Moving away is sometimes necessary for one parent.
 However, it is important to consider the consequences for their child.
-Relocating can create an imbalance in the parenting, and can create a more formal relationship with the parent who has relocated.
-Is it important to make it as easy as possible for the child to have a relationship with the parent who has relocated.
+Relocating can create an imbalance in parenting and can create a more formal relationship with the parent who has relocated.
+It is important to make it as easy as possible for the child to have a relationship with the parent who has relocated.
 For example, the child may benefit from having a mobile phone to contact the other parent without feeling as though their relationship is being mediated.

 Manage your new relationship with your children

 Divided loyalty is common but needs to be managed.
 Avoid making children choose sides.
 It is likely that your relationship with your child will change as a consequence of the divorce.
 You may choose to take a more proactive role during after-school sports; be more present in the school setting; or perhaps due to circumstances, have less time with your child after the divorce.
 During this new stage, you may develop new routines and experiences to share with each other.